benburrill/picoputt/README.md

 To simplify writing the algorithm with a single shader to run on the GPU, I actually implement the Visscher algorithm slightly differently from this, using what I call a "qturn" (short for quarter turn).
 A qturn is a single Euler step of the real component of the wavefunction followed by a complex rotation of 90 degrees.
-4 qturns is exactly equivalent to 2 iterations of the Visscher algorithm, so we can simply iteratively apply qturns to update the wavefunction, ie:
+4 qturns is exactly equivalent to 2 iterations of the Visscher algorithm, so we can simply iteratively apply qturns to update the wavefunction:

 ```python
 while True: